Please help us by disabling your ad blocker.

 Is the focus on customer-orientation (improving customer satisfaction), then the focus is on the number of complaints that need to be solved.

-An example is a computation of the percentages of the loss in sales, in other words, the number of times a department is faced with this problem or the opportunities of how a department can increase sales.
+An example is a computation of the percentages of problem costs, in other words, the number of times a department is faced with this problem or the opportunities of how a department can increase sales.

 Step 4: Group the identified problem and add the marks or scores